 - Respect for others is manifested through our caring interactions and civil discourse.

-- Diversity is embraced and valued believing that each member of a community uniquely contributes to its strength.
+- Diversity is embraced and valued, believing that each member of a community uniquely contributes to its strengths.

 - Advocacy gives voice to health issues and intervenes on behalf of others, especially those who are unable to do so for themselves.

 - Social justice assures the fair and equitable distribution of opportunities and services, and is viewed as the ultimate goal of all public health efforts.

 - Collaboration is characterized by collegial relationships in which communication, consensus building and teamwork are valued.

 - Engagement involves bi-directional community learning and mobilizes the expertise of community partners to solve public health problems.